 Be sure you don't have ill-fitting dentures or partials that might be causing your bleeding gums.
 Other sources of the problem can be medication like antihistamines, antidepressants, anticoagulants, and oral contraceptives.
 Diabetes and pregnancy can even play a role in bleeding gums.

 Some causes of bleeding gums are situational.
 Forceful over brushing and other traumas to the gums can also set off bleeding gums as can certain hot food and chemicals.
 Occasionally, sharp food items such as fish bones or crispy candy can cause bleeding gums.
 Sometimes dramatic changes in atmospheric pressure can bring about an occurrence.

 Bleeding gums are usually reversible with professional treatment and regular oral care at home.
 The dentist or hygienist will probably help reduce the current buildup of tartar by scaling the teeth.
 Scaling removes tartar and plaque from the surface of the infected teeth.

-Dental professionals recommend oral irrigation as a great way to really clean teeth and gums.
-Oral irrigators get what tooth brushes and floss cant, so plaque and tartar and the resulting bleeding gums never come back.
+Dental professionals recommend oral irrigation as an excellent way to clean teeth and gums.
+Oral irrigators get what toothbrushes and floss can't, so plaque and tartar and the resulting bleeding gums never come back.